 An internship provides you with a chance to get to know people in different companies, different sectors and different spheres of society.
 The more people you know, the better your chances to get ahead after your internship.

-Doing an internship allows you to get to know yourself and get a better idea on the direction of your future career.
+Doing an internship in China allows you to get to know yourself and get a better idea on the direction of your future career.
 Doing internships in different countries, companies and sectors is a great way to discover your interests, your strengths and your weaknesses.

 Both Beijing’s and Shanghai's city center is characterized by two very different lifestyles.
 On one hand, it is characterized by its old neighborhoods where mostly older people enjoy a very relaxed lifestyle, albeit often in poor living conditions.
 On the other hand however, China is also home to bustling brand new CBDs, impressive skyscrapers and modern living compounds where the new generation of young Chinese live a busy and hectic life.
 This fascinating contrast gives China an extra dimension which other countries don’t have.